How Glossier Turned Customer Feedback into a Cult Beauty Brand

 6. Leverage Social Proof and User-Generated Content

-Actionable Takeaway: Encourage your customers to share their experiences with your product on social media.
-Repost their content, create dedicated hashtags, and feature testimonials on your website.
+Actionable Takeaway: Encourage your customers to share their experiences with your brand on social media.
+Create branded hashtags, repost their content, and feature their testimonials.
+It’s a great way to build credibility. 🔥

 7. Create a Seamless Omnichannel Experience